 Udacity introduces the new School, which sits alongside two others: Artificial Intelligence and Data Science with:

 Today, all companies, big or small, are adopting cloud computing to enable their digital transformation.
 The growth of this technology has created incredible demand for Cloud computing jobs, from Cloud developers and Cloud DevOps roles to more specialized roles such as solutions architects and Cloud security engineers.

 To further encourage enrollment in one or both of its two programs it displays these facts and figures about the job prospects for its graduates.

-The two programs are each estimated to take 4 months with 10 hours effort per week and students will be billed on a monthly basis - USD $399 per month per program (or $299 for those in UK; $339 Euros).
+The two programs are each estimated to take 4 months with 10 hours effort per week and students will be billed on a monthly basis - USD $399 per month per program (or £299 for those in the UK or $339 Euros).
 You don't just get tuition in the price.
 The extras are:

 The facts and figures for Project Reviews are again prominently displayed:

 The other two extras are new and improved and the details are that you can expect check-ins with your mentor via weekly calls and the opporunity to call him or her for for 6 hours or more per month.
 Personal career coaching now includes monthly 1-on1 calls and students resumes are shared with 500+ employers.
 The student community services now support live chat and new features by way of challenges to encourage participation.